Vocal Harmony Ensemble

 - School of Music class

 Do you love singing?
 Have you ever listened to the tight harmonies of a great bluegrass band or a classic country duet and thought, “how do they do that?!”
 We’ll show you!
-Join Emily for an exploration of two- and three-part harmony singing!
+Join Emily and Sadie for an exploration of two- and three-part harmony singing!
 We’ll learn new songs in all styles according to the students’ interests.
 We will focus on building vocal strength and independence, pitch accuracy, blending with others, and the music theory behind finding your own harmonies by ear.
 Students who join this class should feel comfortable singing a melody; knowledge of music theory and harmony singing experience are helpful but not necessary.
 We will be teaching mostly by ear, so please bring a recording device.
 We look forward to singing with you!

 Please note: The Passim School of Music is located at 26 Church St. Cambridge, MA.
 Classrooms are located on the third floor and, unfortunately, we do not have an elevator.

 Emily graduated from Berklee College of Music in May of 2018, dual-majoring in Music Therapy & Violin Performance with a Minor in American Roots Studies.